URNerD/ToDoToday/README.md

 This file can be found at http://github/URNerD/ToDoToday

+## 9: 5 June 2014

+If you've got the [resume](https://github.com/URNerD/Online-Resume) completed then it's time for some JavaScript!
+Use the [HTML Dog JavaScript tutorial]() as a starting point.
+Use the JavaScript file and link that you created back on the 22nd of May to hold your work.
+I'd like you to demonstrate that you understand how to:

+1. Incorporate JavaScript into a web page.
+2. Access your browser's JavaScript console.
+3. Work with the basic elements of a JavaScript program (variables, math, conditionals, logic, and loops).
+2. Run JavaScript in response to events.
+3. Access parts of your HTML via the DOM.

+This is big stuff.
+Work on keeping it simple and understanding what you're doing.
+Seek to do less and understand more.

+As the final step design and then write a JavaScript program to do something small through the DOM, for example you could add the ability to show or hide some descriptive text.

 ## 8: 4 June 2014

 Changing your resume CSS: the style sheet that goes with the [resume example](http://d.alistapart.com/a-case-for-responsive-resumes/demo.html) at A List Apart is long and complex.